TudorDan/TechInterviewWorkbook/README.md

 #### What is UNIX and what is Linux?

 - UNIX is an operating system that was born in the late 1960s, when AT&T Bell Labs released an operating system called Unix written in C, which allows quicker modification, acceptance, and portability.
 It began as a one-man project under the leadership of Ken Thompson of Bell Labs.
-It went on to become most widely used operating systems.
-Unix is a proprietary operating system.
+It went on to become one of the most widely used operating systems.
 Unix is a proprietary operating system.
-- Linux is a replica of UNIX that does not use its code built by Linus Torvalds at the University of Helsinki in 1991.
+- Linux is a replica of UNIX that does not use its code, built by Linus Torvalds at the University of Helsinki in 1991.
 The name "Linux" comes from the Linux kernel.
 It is free and open source software.

 #### What do we call the shell in Linux?